-This foursome hails from Charleroi, a sort of “Manchester by the Sambre”, a city touched by industrial despair and the drive to get by.
+This trio hails from Charleroi, a sort of “Manchester by the Sambre”, a city touched by industrial despair and the drive to get by.
 Run Sofa was formed by two cousins, Antoine Romeo on vocals, and Julien Tassin, with his crystal clear guitar.
-Backed up by François Zamagni on the drums, and François Hantson on the bass, the foursome has already brought out their first EP, Shenanigans, and have made themselves heard at Printemps de Bourges, followed by a UK tour.
-Their first album, Say, was released out at the end of January, and is a manifestation of their maturity and ambitions.
+Backed up by Martin Méreau / Siegfried Burroughs on the drums, the trio has already brought out their first EP, Shenanigans, and have made themselves heard at Printemps de Bourges, followed by a UK tour.
+Their first album, Say, was released out at the end of January 2018, and is a manifestation of their maturity and ambitions.

 When Tanguy Haesevoets was studying in Andalusia, people had trouble pronouncing his first name, so they simply called him Tan.
 He kept this nickname for his music project and added another word, Témé – two syllables meaning ‘the hand’ and ‘the eye’ in ...

 What is standard rock music anyway?
 Certainly not how Them Moose Rush would want you to qualify their playing style anyway.
 The young musical trio - Nikola Runjavec, Marinko Komlen and Branimir Kuruc - merges progressive rock and noise with a zest for infuriating and invigorating riffs.
 In 2013, they released their debut album, The Future Miss Sunshine.
 An EP trilogy followed: Three π One in 2014, and Three π Two the following year.
 They didn’t need more than that to gain critical acclaim, as well as a solid, faithful fan base.